 The intersectional study of classical composers is both pertinent and timely.
 To better understand the socio-cultural position of historical composers from underrepresented backgrounds, research must call into question the environment in which they operated and the conditions under which they honed their craft.

-Dr. Ege's research concerns the necessary—and very exciting—task of excavating the history of twentieth-century African American women in classical music and illuminating the narratives of their British counterparts.
+Dr. Ege's research concerns the necessary—and very exciting—task of excavating the history of twentieth-century African American women in classical music.

 Dr. Ege received the Society for American Music’s Eileen Southern Fellowship (2019) and a Newberry Library Short-Term Residential Fellowship (2019) for her work on women's contributions to concert life in interwar Chicago.
 The Black Chicago Renaissance is a key area of interest.